sando38/docker-ejabberd-multiarch/README.md

 `docker logs < container name >`

+## Kubernetes auto clustering

+Starting with `v2.1.0` experimental kubernetes auto clustering is included.
+The variables `ERLANG_COOKIE` and `KUBERNETES_AUTO_CLUSTER` must be defined for that.

+Furthermore, this feature needs a statefulset combined with a headless service to function.
+A `kustomize` configuration example is provided in this repository.
+A helm chart may follow in the near future.

+The kustomize example is not ready to use and must be adjusted to your needs, i.e. PVCs for ejabberd nodes, TLS certificates mounted as generic secrets.
+A PVC for `HTTP Upload` and `HTTP File Server` should be considered as a `ReadWriteMany` type.

+Furthermore, the kustomize example assumes a reverse proxy in front of ejabberd.
+The example provides traefik proxy services.
+This also needs to be adjusted to your needs.

 ## Tags

 The image has several tags.
 Future tags will potentially support more architectures.
 To go with the newest image, just use the `latest` tag.